 Even so, insecurity and fear set in every time Donna went out on the road wondering what she would do if something happened.
 Her fear gradually subsided when she experienced multiple small incidents of car malfunction.
 Every time, without fail, someone came along at once who assisted in repair of the mechanical problems.
 She didn’t even have to hail someone down for help (in the days before cell phones.)

 After a period of time Donna was able to procure a full time job and held two part time jobs and no longer needed the extra financial support—which then ceased.
 Donna will always assert that God used responsive people as His “angels” to support her and her family during a time of despair and duress.
 She recounts these experiences with deepest gratefulness, and believes that God showed His loving provision through the generosity and kindness of many people serving as God’s “angels” all through the most critical time of her family’s recovery.

 She shared with me promises that she feels certain God fulfilled for her and her children.
-At this time of extreme vulnerability and neediness she saw that “My God shall supply all your need according to his riches in glory by Christ Jesus.”
+At this time of extreme vulnerability and neediness she saw that “My God shall supply all your need according to his riches in glory by Yeshua the Messiah.”
 “The Lord hath appeared of old unto me, saying, Yea, I have loved thee with an everlasting love: therefore with lovingkindness have I drawn thee.
 (Philippians 4:19 and Jeremiah 31:3) Not only was her family cared for financially, but God provided love to replace their feelings of abandonment and rejection.